Speech, Language & Sociolinguistics Dissertation ENGLANG5093P

 Compulsory courses for the MSc in Speech, Language & Sociolinguistics

-■ develop and sustain an argument in an area of the student's personal research interest in the field of speech, language, and sociolinguistics
+■ support the student in developing and sustaining an argument in an area of the student's personal research interest in the field of speech, language, and sociolinguistics

 ■ promote an engagement with scholarly, critical, and theoretical arguments relevant to that area

-■ collect, analyse, and interpret data in order to support the research argument
+■ enable the student to collect, analyse, and interpret data in order to support the research argument

 Intended Learning Outcomes of Course